When Windows 10 was initially released, it was offered for free to those who wished to upgrade from the 8.1 and 7 versions.

 Method 1: Remove and add the Bluetooth device again

 Removing the device and adding it again allows you to reinitialize the connection.
-These troubleshooting steps work in most cases.
+These troubleshooting solutions work in most cases.

 Follow these steps if you’re on Windows 10: